CBEP-SoCB/Portland_SLR_sum/Analysis/Future_Tidal_Flooding_Events.md

 ```

 The following takes a couple of minutes to run.
 It simulates 1000 sets
 of tide levels for each of four SLR scenarios.
-It takes a couple of
-minutes to run.

 ``` r
 set.seed(12345)